 Starting uni is really exciting, but it is also a time of change - social, academic and personal.
-Regardless of whether you are coming from Sydney, interstate or overseas, putting time into meeting more people here on campus will be of enormous benefit to you throughout your studies.
+Regardless of whether you are coming from Sydney, interstate or overseas, putting time into getting key information and meeting people here on campus will be of enormous benefit to you throughout your studies.

-The First Year Transition Program is the best way to feel a part of things when you begin, with a Transition Workshop during Welcome Week and opportunity to join the Science Peer Mentoring Program.
-Here you will get to know senior students, tutors and demonstrators, research staff and, most importantly, lots of other students doing the same courses as you.
+The Science Welcome activities are the best way to feel a part of things when you begin.
+There are various events, where you will get to know senior students, key staff and, most importantly, lots of other students doing the same courses as you.

-This one-day transition workshop is an excellent way to help you feel prepared and also gives you the opportunity to chat with current students and staff in the Faculty of Science before you launch into your studies.
+Attending the events is an excellent way to help you feel prepared and also gives you the opportunity to chat with senior students and staff in the Faculty of Science before you launch into your studies.

-Best of all, you’ll get to meet your mentor and group giving you a chance to start to get to know each other before semester begins.
-As soon as you start your degree you will see familiar faces around campus and may even see friends in your laboratory sessions and/or tutorials!
+Best of all, you’ll get to meet your fellow Science students, giving you a chance to start to get to know each other before semester begins.
+As soon as you start your degree you will see familiar faces around campus and may even see friends in your classes!

 In your first weeks at uni, you will want answers to all kinds of questions and these casual meetings are a great place where you can talk to senior students about all things student-related, get good, reliable information and meet other first years outside of class.

 Whether you’re interested in finding out about clubs and societies, photocopy cards, accessing online course material or research and scholarship opportunities, you’re guaranteed to discover much more about life in the Faculty of Science and where you could be heading over the next three years (and beyond!).